Restaurant Night Fundraisers: Are They Worth It?

 Example of Chipotle restaurant fundraising flyer

-Pros and cons of restaurant fundraising
+Pros and cons of restaurant night fundraisers

 If it's your first time putting together a dine-to-donate fundraiser, you'll want to weigh the pros and cons of this strategy.